-The authority will not discriminate in its provision of services on the basis of categories of schools except where such discrimination is justified by differences in statutory duties.
+The authority will not discriminate in its provision of services based on categories of schools except where such discrimination is justified by differences in statutory duties.

-8.2 Provision of services bought back from the authority using delegated budgets

-Any arrangement with a school starting on or after 1 April 1999 to buy services or facilities from the LA is limited to a maximum of three years and a minimum duration of one year, and periods not exceeding five years to any subsequent agreements relating to the same services.
+8.2 Provision of services bought back from the authority using delegated budgets five years to any subsequent agreements relating to the same services.
 For catering service contracts, this timescale is extended to seven years.

+Any arrangement with a school to buy services or facilities from the LA is limited to a maximum of three years and a minimum duration of one year, and periods not exceeding